Central African Republic

 ¹Full style 4 Dec 1976 - 20 Sep 1979: Empereur

-de l'Empire Centrafricain ("Emperor of the
+de Centrafrique ("Emperor of Central

-Central African Empire"); description- Empereur de
+Africa"); description- Empereur de

-Centrafrique par la volonté du Peuple Centrafricain, uni
+Centrafrique par la volonté du peuple Centrafricain, uni

 au sein du parti politique national, le MESAN ("Emperor